 - In a 2017 monograph of the Journal of the National Cancer Institute, the authors state that although there is general consensus that acupuncture is useful for chemotherapy-induced nausea and vomiting, this is primarily based on studies that predate current antiemetic guidelines.
 Whether acupuncture has benefits above current standard treatments is unknown.
 However, a 2015 reported randomized trial of 70 participants found comparable efficacy between acupuncture and ondansetron in the prevention of delayed chemotherapy-induced nausea and vomiting.
 Participants in the acupuncture group appeared to have fewer adverse events and improved quality of life.

 - Complications from acupuncture are rare, as long as the acupuncturist uses sterile needles and proper procedures.
-Because chemotherapy and radiation therapy weaken the immune system, so it’s especially important for acupuncturists to follow strict clean-needle procedures to reduce the risk of infection when treating people with cancer.
+Chemotherapy and radiation therapy weaken the immune system, so it’s especially important for acupuncturists to follow strict clean-needle procedures to reduce the risk of infection when treating people with cancer.

 What Does the Research Show?